 Excited about Pokémon Brilliant Diamond and Shining Pearl and want to know more?
 Read on to find out everything we know about the upcoming Pokémon remakes.

-Pokémon Diamond and Pearl remake: what you need to know
+Pokémon Diamond and Pearl remakes: cut to the chase

 - What is it?
 Remakes of Nintendo DS titles Pokémon Diamond and Pearl